btcpayserver/btcpayserver/README.md

 ## 🚀 Getting Started

 Firstly, decide if you want to host an instance yourself or use a [third-party host](https://docs.btcpayserver.org/ThirdPartyHosting/).
-If you've chosen to self-host, we documented plenty [ways to deploy BTCPay Server](https://docs.btcpayserver.org/Deployment/).
+If you've chosen to self-host, we documented plenty of [ways to deploy BTCPay Server](https://docs.btcpayserver.org/Deployment/).

 After successful deployment, make sure to check our [getting started](https://docs.btcpayserver.org/RegisterAccount/) and [walkthrough](https://docs.btcpayserver.org/Walkthrough/) guides.
 In case you would like to use Lightning Network, see [Lightning guide](https://docs.btcpayserver.org/LightningNetwork/).

 ## 📗 Documentation

-Please check out our [official website](https://btcpayserver.org/), our [complete documentation](https://docs.btcpayserver.org/) and [FAQ](https://docs.btcpayserver.org/FAQ/) for more details.
+Please check out our [official website](https://btcpayserver.org/), [complete documentation](https://docs.btcpayserver.org/) and [FAQ](https://docs.btcpayserver.org/FAQ/) for more details.

 If you have trouble using BTCPay Server, consider joining [communities listed on the official website](https://btcpayserver.org/#communityCTA) to get help from the members.
 Only file [Github issue](https://github.com/btcpayserver/btcpayserver/issues/new/choose) for technical issues you can't resolve through other channels or feature requests you've validated with other members of the community.